tencentyun/intlcloud-documents/product_new/平台产品中心/企业组织/常见问题/概念问题_intl_en.md

 ### What is a member account?

 A member account is a Tencent Cloud account in the organization that is not the master account.
-If you are the administrator of the organization, you can create member accounts within the organization, and you can also invite existing accounts to join the organization.
-You can also apply policies to member accounts.
 One member account can only belong to one organization at a time.

 ### What is the administrative root?